thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/React_Tools.notes.md

 A traditional **compiler** translates the source code of one programming language into another programming language of a *different* level of abstraction.
 For example, embedded JavaScript (i.e. EJS) templates compile into HTML because one is an embedded programming language and the other is only a markup language.

 A **transpiler** is a special type of compiler.
 Given the source code of one programming language, a transpiler produces equivalent source code in another programming language of approximately the *same* level of abstraction.
-For example, CoffeeScript transpiles into JavaScript because both languages are similar in capabilities.
+For example, TypeScript transpiles into JavaScript because both languages are similar in capabilities.

 The take away is that JSX is *not* a template language even though it looks like one.
 Template languages are compiled into HTML while JSX is transpiled into JavaScript.
 They're both approximately at the same level of abstraction.